Exhibitions

 People Powered Prosperity at the London Design Biennale 2025

-People Powered Prosperity was presented at the London Design Biennale 2025, held at Somerset House in June.
-The Biennale’s broader programme, curated under the theme “Surface Reflections” by Artistic Director Dr Samuel Ross MBE, featured world-leading design, research, and thought-leadership events.
+People Powered Prosperity was presented at the London Design Biennale 2025, held at Somerset House in June as part of the wider programme curated under the theme Surface Reflections by Artistic Director Dr Samuel Ross MBE.

-Vital Lebanon: capacities of people, capacities of cities
+Vital Lebanon: Capacities of people, capacities of cities

 Sharing Prosperity: An interactive gaming experience for the Barbican’s Our Time on Earth exhibition

-Sharing Prosperity ran as part of the Imagine section in the Barbican Centre Our Time on Earth exhibition from 05 May to 29 August, 2022 welcoming over 200,000 visitors.
-It was also presented at the Musée de la civilisation in Quebec City, Canada (co-producers of the exhibition) from 15 June - 17 December 2023, before continuing an international tour.
+Created by the IGP in collaboration with studio DVTK and Kim Boutin, Sharing Prosperity is an interactive gaming experience that imagines what a relational economy could look and feel like in 2040.
+The game was presented in the Imagine section of the Barbican Centre’s Our Time on Earth exhibition from May to August 2022, which welcomed more than 200,000 visitors.
+It was later shown at the Musée de la civilisation in Quebec City, Canada, from June to December 2023, before continuing its international tour.

 Character Selector: “Swipe to select your Character” Representing: Mountain, Bird, Human, Glacier, River, Fungi, and Tree.